The Power of a Family Prayer Group

-Matter can also be broken down according to the modes or qualities of nature [gunas] in terms of the energies of human emotions like the energy of lust, anger, greed, envy, love, compassion, kindness etc. Depending on a person's state of consciousness and interpretation of events they attract certain emotions which will color or impact their personal energy (their energy field or aura)and may dominate their lives at certain times--either degrading the soul beginning her attachments (see BG 2.62-63), or elevating the soul by devotion to Krishna (bg 18.57-58 for example).
+Matter can also be broken down according to the modes or qualities of nature [gunas] in terms of the energies of human emotions like the energy of lust, anger, greed, envy, love, compassion, kindness etc. Depending on a person's state of consciousness and interpretation of events they attract certain emotions which will color or impact their personal energy (their energy field or aura)and may dominate their lives at certain times--either degrading the soul beginning with undue material attachments (see BG 2.62-63), or elevating the soul by devotion to Krishna (bg 18.57-58 for example).
 This is important for couples to understand, because they have to see each other as devotees, and in their best self in goodness, not as their negative mind states like anger, lust etc--and each person has to act in such a way to bring out their partners best self.
 If a couple is not in harmony with each other, it will be reflected in their combined energy, and will permeate their life, family and home, and their children will be negatively effected.

 So prayer or focused thought directed to the Supreme Spirit or God--who we know as Krishna--has the power to change energy fields, health or relationships—for the better or worse.
 Before we moved to our current State of North Carolina, we lived near a Temple, which unfortunately experienced much discord internally and with the surrounding devotee community.

-As a healer and studier of metaphysical principles I know the power of directed thought and prayer, and I decided that although I couldn’t really be directly involved at the Temple [as I had tried to be a Temple manager before], the best thing I could do was to send focused prayer to help the situation by trying to counteract the criticism or negative energy which was being “thrown” or projected at the Temple and its leaders from certain members of the community.
+As a healer and student of metaphysical principles I know the power of directed thought and prayer, and I decided that although I couldn’t really be directly involved in the Temple management [as I had tried to be a Temple president before], the best thing I could do was to send focused prayer to help the situation by trying to counteract the criticism or negative energy which was being “thrown” or projected at the Temple and its leaders from certain members of the community.
 In Kali-yuga there are always difficulties and differences of opinion, and it is so easy to quarrel over tiny, even unimportant matters.
 Everyone tends to think their view is the right one, and only others are wrong.

 What we focus on gains in power or expands in our own life and in various situations we encounter.
 Think in terms of energy fields or auras as I mentioned.
 When we criticize someone or some place—like a home or religious institution—especially with strong emotion, that focused thought sends that person or place negative energy.
 This can be something like a curse--either for the person with such thoughts, the object of their criticism or hatred--or both, though depending on the spiritual power and purity of the person or place, it will be variously affected.
 In general, the result is discord and disharmony--either the person criticizing or the person being criticized--creating a downward spiral of energy, or an energy drain.
 This is one reason we must always try to have the best relationships with others as possible, and seek first to understand their perspective, before trying to be understood.
 No relationship difficulty is one sided.
 As I titled an old blog, "It Takes Two to Tango--or Tangle".
 It is also a spiritual principle that whatever we give out to others, we will eventually be on the receiving end of--in this life or the next, and during our life review at death.